Clews Competition Motorcycles

 Clews Competition Machines (CCM) is a British motorcycle manufacturer based in Bolton, England.
 CCM was founded in 1971 by Alan Clews and gained notability for producing specialised BSA powered motocross machines.
-The company has produced a variety of motorcycle models over its history using a variety engine suppliers including; Rotax, Suzuki and Kymco.
+The company has produced a variety of motorcycle models over its history using a variety of engine suppliers including Rotax, Suzuki and Kymco.

 History

 Alan Clews was a successful Trials and Scrambles competitor in the late 1960s.
 He wanted a lighter, more nimble and modern motocross bike, like the custom-built 500 cc motorcycles used by the BSA factory racing team.
 When the BSA Competition Department was disbanded in 1971, he saw his opportunity and bought all the factory parts that were available.